AERIAL FIREFIGHTING INNOVATION

 The alternative to it in the fixed-wing sector is called Dual Pac by Soloy Solutions, and although it did not take off in our market, it took off for real, and it’s advertised as available technology.
 The potential demand exists (the case of Securité Civile in France comes to mind, where they are not fans at all of anything with less than two engines, discarding the S.E.A.T. concept and opting for larger, more expensive options).
 Still, to know if there is demand and continue developing the idea with more powerful turbines, we need to ask around, carry out studies, and have a sincere desire to improve.

-Whether it is the Dual Pac concept or the Push-Pull concept, the goal to achieve remains the same; enhanced safety through systems redundancy, without asymmetries, and keeping it relatively simple.
+Whether using the Dual Pac concept or the Push-Pull concept, the goal remains the same; enhanced safety with redundant systems, without asymmetries, and keeping things relatively simple.

 4-The electric engine

-Other unstoppable realities are that of the electrical industry and the eco-sustainability trend.
-We see how this tendency, step by step, is gaining a more significant market share in the automotive sector.
+Other unstoppable realities include the electrical industry and the trend toward eco-sustainability.
+This trend is step by step, gaining a larger share of the automotive market.

 5-A light and safe in-flight self-refill system that makes ground loading unnecessary, and exceeds amphibious aircraft capabilities